moeharuna/pvp2048/README.md

 There should be ability to play with friends and that means game invites(but friend list is probably overkill)
 Game should have matchmaking based on players elo.
 chat with opponent(maybe dms?)
-Maybe add some divisions on top of elo in ranked to create goal to reach for players.
+Maybe add some divisions on top of elo in ranked to create goal for players to reach.

 ## Some questions
 Not sure why i made this section but i did.